megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

-You may need to make multiple queries, as hallucinations can occur.
+You may need to make multiple queries, as hallucinations can occur or LLM may response "I'm not sure".
 Meanwhile, monitor the AIGW logs to confirm that the GenAI RAG chatbot traffic is successfully passing through the AIGW

 You may use the following command (terminal CLI) to monitor AIGW logs if you hasn't got a terminal to monitor AIGW logs.